 The approach of the Group to risk management and governance arrangements in relation to UK taxation

 Bellis Topco Limited is ultimately responsible for the Group’s tax affairs.
 The Asda Group Limited Board (“the Board”) is ultimately responsible for the management of Asda Group Limited and its subsidiaries, and reports to the board of Bellis Topco 2 Limited, the immediate subsidiary of Bellis Topco Limited (the “Topco Board”).
 The Asda Chief Financial Officer (“CFO”) is responsible for communicating and advising on tax affairs and risks to the Asda Board and the Topco Board.

-Day to day tax matters are delegated to the Head of Corporate Finance, who in turn delegates to the Head of UK Tax, who manages a professionally qualified tax team.
+Day to day tax matters are delegated to the Head of Tax and Treasury, who manages a professionally qualified tax team.
 When appropriate, external advice is sought from professional advisers, particularly for complex or uncertain matters, to support the Group’s decision making process.

-The Head of UK Tax updates the Head of Corporate Finance on a regular basis, and in quarterly formal meetings with the CFO, to ensure that there is an awareness of any risks associated with UK tax affairs.
+The Head of Tax and Treasury updates the CFO on a regular basis including in quarterly formal meetings, to ensure that there is an awareness of any risks associated with UK tax affairs.

-The Group maintains a tax risk management framework, and a suite of documented tax process controls, to provide assurance to the Board that tax risk is being managed, and to certify compliance with the Sarbanes-Oxley Act, where relevant, and the UK’s Senior Accounting Officer rules.
+The Group maintains a tax risk management framework, and a suite of documented tax process controls, to provide assurance to the Board that tax risk is being managed, and to certify compliance, where relevant, for the UK’s Senior Accounting Officer rules.

 Attitude towards tax planning, so far as it affects UK taxation